dotnet/docs/docs/core/compatibility/deployment/7.0/x86-host-path.md

 ## New behavior

-Going forward, the x86 host location is only added to the `PATH` environment variable on x86 systems.
+Going forward, the x86 host location is only added to the `PATH` environment variable on x86 systems and will be removed on upgrade of .NET or Visual Studio on any x64 and arm64 systems.

 ## Version introduced